Mark A. Gluck

-Mark A. Gluck is a professor of neuroscience at Rutgers–Newark in New Jersey, director of the Rutgers Memory Disorders Project, and publisher of the public health newsletter, Memory Loss and the Brain.
-He works at the interface between neuroscience, psychology, and computer science, studying the neural bases of learning and memory.
-His research spans numerous methodologies, including neurocomputational modeling, clinical studies of brain-damaged patients, functional and structural brain imaging, behavioral genetics, and comparative studies of rodent and human learning.
-He is the co-author of Gateway to Memory: An Introduction to Neural Network Models of the Hippocampus and an undergraduate textbook Learning and Memory: From Brain to Behavior (Worth Publishers, 2008).
+Mark A. Gluck is a professor of neuroscience at Rutgers–Newark in New Jersey, and director of the Rutgers Memory Disorders Project.
+His research focuses on the neural bases of learning and memory.
+He has authored Learning and Memory: From Brain to Behavior (Worth Publishers, 2008)., and co-authored Gateway to Memory: An Introduction to Neural Network Models of the Hippocampus.

 Graduate and postdoctoral training

-Gluck attended Harvard University as an undergraduate pursuing majors in both Psychology and Computer Science.
-During these years, Gluck worked under the supervision of William Kaye Estes on connectionist models of basic levels in category hierarchies.
-After graduating from Harvard University, Gluck pursued a Ph.D. degree at Stanford University in Cognitive Psychology, under Gordon H. Bower's tutelage.
+Gluck attended Harvard University and double majored in Psychology and Computer Science.
+As an undergraduate student, Gluck worked under the supervision of William Kaye Estes on connectionist models of basic levels in category hierarchies.
+Gluck pursued a Ph.D. degree at Stanford University in Cognitive Psychology, with Gordon H. Bower as his Doctoral advisor.
 His dissertation focused on using network models to seek a rapprochement between theories of animal and human learning.
 It also included several experimental studies of human learning that validated predictions of the probabilistic category learning model that Gluck and Bower designed, and which was based on a generalization of the Rescorla–Wagner model of Pavlovian conditioning.
-While at Stanford University and through his postdoctoral training he also worked with Richard F. Thompson on computational models of the neural bases of Pavlovian conditioning.

 Rutgers–Newark

 Gluck became a faculty member of the Center for Molecular and Behavioral Neuroscience at Rutgers University-Newark in New Jersey.
-Gluck began exploring the functional role of the hippocampus in learning and memory in collaboration with his new postdoctoral fellow, Catherine E. Myers.
-The following year, Gluck and Myers proposed a theory that argued that a wide range of superficially disparate conditioning behaviors that depend on an intact hippocampal region can be understood as being those that require adaptive changes in the underlying representation of stimulus events.
+Gluck researched the functional role of the hippocampus in learning and memory with postdoctoral fellow, Catherine E. Myers.
+The following year, Gluck and Myers proposed a theory that a wide range of superficially disparate conditioning behaviors that depend on an intact hippocampal region can be understood as being those that require adaptive changes in the underlying representation of stimulus events.